VUIIS/dax/docs/howtofs/README.rst

 Download the current plugin version `dax-plugin-genProcData-1.4.2.jar <https://github.com/VUIIS/dax/blob/b616dcb7afa2c895de7f03f7b0a8bff7cd0b2b42/misc/xnat-plugins/dax-plugin-genProcData-1.4.2.jar>`_

 When you are ready to install, stop tomcat and copy the plugin to your server.
-The jar file named should be copied to the plugin subdirectory of your XNAT_HOME.
+The jar file should be copied to the plugin subdirectory of your XNAT_HOME.
 With the jar file in place, start tomcat.
 When XNAT comes back online, it will load plugin contents on top of the base XNAT intallation.
 For more on plugins, consult the XNAT documentation at xnat.org.

 #######################
 Prepare DAX environment